nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2103T TA requests to list students
+1. User requests to list students.
-2. SETA shows a list of students
+2. SETA shows a list of students.
-3. CS2103T TA requests to edit a specific student in the list
+3. User requests to edit a specific student in the list.
-4. SETA updates the relevant details of the student and show the changes made
+4. SETA updates the relevant details of the student and show the changes made.

 **Extensions**